 If TBI is involved, it may require a lifetime of extensive rehabilitation, chronic care and the use of expensive assistive technologies; such as alternative and augmentative communication devices.

-Get a Free Evaluation of Your ATV Injury Case
+How Can You Get a Free Evaluation of Your ATV Injury Case?

 Most Polaris ROVs operate safely and do not require any compliance with the safety recall.
 However, there are certain models of ROVs which when subjected to certain conditions (i.e. slow speeds, intermittent use, high ambient temperatures or heavy engine loading) may generate sufficient heat to pose a significant fire hazard.
 Polaris has been contacting all known purchasers directly.
 Despite this, it is always a good idea to check the model of Polaris ROV you use and it may be wise to consult with a lawyer.